tanyaphung/1000G_Summary_Stats/README.md

 >for i in {1..22}; do
 > python ../../scripts/generate_Xkb_neutralRegions.py --input chr${i}_output_from_nre_clean.txt --length 10000 > chr${i}_10kb_neutral_region.txt
 > done;

+### Compute genetic diversity in 10kb neutral regions
+* Scripts are stored in 1000G_Summary_Stats/scripts/compute_pi_neutral_regions

+### Estimate SFS using 10kb neutral regions
+* Note that here, I estimated the SFS using the 10kb neutral region.
+But, because the SFS does not need to be binned into windows, I could just compute the SFS using the output from the Neutral Region Explorer (maybe for later).

+##### Subset the VCF where homozygous sites have been removed to only include the Pass sites

+>qsub wrapper_subsetVCF.basedOnPositions_YRI_afterRmHom.sh

+>qsub wrapper_subsetVCF.basedOnPositions_CEU_afterRmHom.sh

+>qsub wrapper_subsetVCF.basedOnPositions_CHB_afterRmHom.sh

+##### Subset the VCF where homozygous sites have been removed AND only pass sites are retain to only include sites that fall within 10kb neutral regions

+>qsub wrapper_subsetVCF.basedOnPositions_YRI_for10kbNeutral.sh

+>qsub wrapper_subsetVCF.basedOnPositions_CEU_for10kbNeutral.sh

+>qsub wrapper_subsetVCF.basedOnPositions_CHB_for10kbNeutral.sh

+##### Estimate SFS

+>./wrapper_generate.foldedSFS.fromVCF_10kbNeutral_YRI.sh

+>./wrapper_generate.foldedSFS.fromVCF_10kbNeutral_CEU.sh

+>./wrapper_generate.foldedSFS.fromVCF_10kbNeutral_CHB.sh

 ## Obtain nonoverlapping windows
 1.